flschr/mbplugin-youtube-nocookie/README.md

 ## ⚙️ Plugin Settings

 This plugin offers the following optional settings:
-- Custom CSS Class – Adds a custom class to the video container for styling.
+- Custom CSS Class – Adds a custom class to the video container for styling
-- Privacy notice on/off – Decide whether you want to show short privacy disclaimer
+- Privacy notice on/off – Decide whether you want to show the privacy disclaimer
-- Privacy notice text – Allows you to customize the disclaimer text (defaults to a YouTube privacy message).
+- Privacy notice text – Allows you to customize the disclaimer text

 All settings can be configured in the Micro.blog plugin settings panel.